Ponyboy47/Plex-Monitr/README.md

 - [x] The CLI boolean flags with a default value of true cannot be set to false.
 Fix it.
 - [ ] Do something with files that failed to be moved
 - [x] Don't register downloads with x264 as a TV show of Season 2 Episode 64
-- [ ] Better subtitle file support
+- [x] Better subtitle file support
+- [x] Make an option for deleting subtitle files upon import
 - [ ] Get show name/season from parent directory?
 (Useful when there is an organized directory structure, but file names do not contain all the relevant info)
 - [x] Convert media to Plex Direct Play/Stream formats with Handbrake CLI or ffmpeg
 - [ ] Preserve TV show episode titles